 The cocktails, like a majority of the cocktail places in Singapore, are painfully overpriced.
 28 toots their horn about bringing back the classics and educating their customers about the history of punch and drinks.
 As someone who is a fan of sharing and educating, it's nice to see people sop it up, even if it results in these same hipster-esque wannabes who try to one-up each other in their bar talk braggage, "Did you know..."

 When I do go to 28, I like to share one of the punch bowls with a group of friends and maybe order a late night grilled cheese.
 If you plan to stop by, I recommend calling ahead of time to reserve your seats, since it's consistently full every week and 28 is pretty good about not letting the place get disgustingly over crowded.

 Quick summary: I still recommend the place to people, though clearly I lack the same enthusiasm as others.
 The place doesn't jibe with me primarily because of the vibe and overrated drinks.

-28 Hong Kong Street is named after its address at 28 Hong Kong Street in SINGAPORE (nothing to do with Hong Kong).
+28 Hong Kong Street is named after its address at 28 Hong Kong Street in SINGAPORE.